 Mirage and Bellagio Parking Fees

 The parking fees at Bellagio are a bit higher than those found at the Mirage.
-Premium fees at Bellagio are $30 per day and $24 per day at the Mirage.
-If you choose to use self-parking, the fee is $18 per day at the Mirage and Bellagio.
-It is a bit odd that Bellagio charges more for valet parking considering the resort’s close proximity to the middle of the Strip, but then again, this is one of the city’s finer resorts.
+Premium valet fees at Bellagio are $30 – $35 per day and $26 – $30 per day at the Mirage.
+If you choose to use self-parking, the fee is $18 per day at Bellagio, and $15 at Mirage.

 Locations Compared: Mirage vs Bellagio